balcoder/flexbox-travel-npmdev/README.md

 For Production run `npm run build`, which

-1. Creates production ready css in dist/css
+1. Creates production ready css in dist/css (minified and autoprefixed)
-2. Creates production ready js in dist/js
+2. Creates production ready js in dist/js (minified)
-3. Creates compressed images in dist/img
+3. Creates compressed images in dist/img (compressed )
+4. Modifies index.html links to css and js in dist folder